Aditya130805/MonopolyDeal/README.md

 - User may be logged in but not authenticated and thus, unable to create a game - REASON: JWT token expiration
 - Fix the problem where a property made up of only wild property cards is not being considered in marking a set as complete in the deal breaker modal
 - Allow a user to choose which color they want to turn a wild property into if they steal it via sly deal / forced deal or receive it as part of any rent (it's your birthday / debt collector / rent / multicolor rent)
-- For Forced Deal, do not allow players to select houses and hotels for swapping (gray them out); also, display them as action cards and not property cards
+- For Forced Deal and Sly Deal, gray the houses and hotels out; also, display them as action cards and not property cards
 - Clean the code, avoid repetition, make it more readable, and optimize it if possible

 ### Deviations from official Monopoly Deal rules: